arniscg/mt-task/README.md

     cat ./neighbors.txt

 Note: In a more serious service the neighbors would be stored differently and then a CLI tool would be required to show them.

+## Logging
+The services are logging what they are doing into separate log files:
+- `./discovery_service.log`
+- `./responder_service.log`